MikeRogers0/MikeRogersIO/source/blog/2020-05-01-lessons-learnt-failing-at-a-saas.html.md

 - *Twitter*: I had a few clicks, but no conversions.
 - $50 for Beers in Person: This was a real winner!
 I brought a few developers a beer & was able to talk them through the product, along with hearing their feedback.

-While AdWords was a great way to get users, the feedback I gained by talking to people face to face while 10x more valuable.
+While AdWords was a great way to get a few initial users, the feedback I gained by talking to people face to face while 10x more valuable.
+If you can, sit down with your potential users & hear them out do it!

+## The GitHub Marketplace...

+I used the GitHub Marketplace as a way for users to connect their GitHub account to my SaaS App.
+It seemed like a great deal, GitHub would list me in their marketplace (which drove installs) while taking a 30% cut of the paid tier subscriptions.

+The catch with GitHub, was I had to be verified before I could start charging for usage.
+I was _ok_ with having to reach a threshold of users before I could start changing, however *GitHub paused verifying applications in January*.
+This really screwed me as the  marketplace guidelines say I'm not allowed to be listed on the GitHub marketplace if I offer a paid service outside of GitHub Marketplace.

+This meant for the last 4 months I had zero chance of earning a penny if I was in their Marketplace unless I was verified (which was not possible).
+It really killed my motivation as I had built my product around the marketplace.
+When I tried to contact their support regarding the status of the pause, they've taken up to a month to respond.

+Hindsight being 20/20, the GitHub Marketplace was a poor choice, I would have been better off using Gumroad or Stripe to handle monetizing the product.

 ## Automated deploys make life a joy